huggingface/hub-docs/tasks/src/text-generation/about.md

 - Continue a story given the first sentences.
 - Provided a code description, generate the code.

-The most popular models for this task are GPT-based models (such as [GPT-2](https://huggingface.co/gpt2)).
+The most popular models for this task are GPT-based models or [LLaMA series](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).
 These models are trained on data that has no labels, so you just need plain text to train your own model.
-You can train GPT models to generate a wide variety of documents, from code to stories.
+You can train text generation models to generate a wide variety of documents, from code to stories.

 ### Text-to-Text Generation Models

 These models are trained to learn the mapping between a pair of texts (e.g. translation from one language to another).
-The most popular variants of these models are [T5](https://huggingface.co/docs/transformers/model_doc/t5), [T0](https://huggingface.co/bigscience/T0pp) and [BART](https://huggingface.co/docs/transformers/model_doc/bart).
+The most popular variants of these models are [FLAN-T5](https://huggingface.co/google/flan-t5-xxl), and [BART](https://huggingface.co/docs/transformers/model_doc/bart).
 Text-to-Text models are trained with multi-tasking capabilities, they can accomplish a wide range of tasks, including summarization, translation, and text classification.

 ## Inference